THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Tip 5: Stock Up On Packing Materials

-Another Green Moving tip is to ask around and see if you can pick up used boxes from your friends and relatives before purchasing boxes.
+Another Green Moving tip is to ask if you can pick up used boxes from your friends and relatives before purchasing boxes.

 Don’t worry; moving boxes are sturdy.
 They’re typically tough enough to hold up to several moves before they need to be replaced.